Careers360 Logo

 Answer:

-Since the real numbers are the collection of all rational and irrational numbers.
+The set of real numbers includes both rational and irrational numbers.

 Q1 (ii) State whether the following statements are true or false.
-Justify your answers. (ii) Every point on the number line is of the form \sqrt{m} , where m is a natural number.
+Justify your answers. (ii) Every point on the number line is of the form m , where m is a natural number.

 Answer: